Home » All Recipes » Lemon Crinkle Cookies

 • In a large bowl, mix together the flour, salt and baking soda.
 Set aside.

 • In the bowl of your stand mixer, beat the butter and sugar until fluffy (a couple of minutes).
-Add the egg, lemon juice, lemon zest, vanilla extract and food colouring (if using) and mix to combine.
+Add the egg, lemon juice, lemon zest, vanilla extract and food coloring (if using) and mix to combine.

 • Preheat oven to 350F and line 2 baking sheets with parchment paper.

 • Scoop out dough (I like to use a small sized cookie scoop- to get a uniform size) and roll the dough into a ball.
+[Note: the dough should be scoopable but a bit stiff.
+If the dough feels too soft, pop the dough back into the fridge or in the freezer for a bit.
+A dough that is too soft will cause the cookies to spread more when baking.]

 • Roll the dough balls in regular sugar first and then in the powdered sugar, being sure to coat them generously.
 Place the dough balls on the baking sheets, 2 inches apart.